grumat/diyperks-speaker-4way/Subtitles.md

 Now if you look closely at the sides of mine you'll see that I've masked them off.
 What's underneath some beautiful wood veneer.

-I added this before the painting process by spreading around a load of glue and sticking the veneer on top.
+I added this before the painting process by spreading around a load of glue and **sticking the veneer on top**.
 Veneer for those who don't know is a very slim slice of real Hardwood.
-Mine being Rosewood.
+Mine being **Rosewood**.
 It gives the enclosure a really high-end appearance, particularly when it's oiled as it brings out the richness of the wood.

 Lovely!